dat-ecosystem-archive/docs/papers/dat-paper.md

 ## 2.1 Git

 Git popularized the idea of a directed acyclic graph (DAG) combined with a Merkle tree, a way to represent changes to data where each change is addressed by the secure hash of the change plus all ancestor hashes in a graph.
 This provides a way to trust data integrity, as the only way a specific hash could be derived by another peer is if they have the same data and change history required to reproduce that hash.
 This is important for reproducibility as it lets you trust that a specific git commit hash refers to a specific source code state.

+Decentralized version control tools for source code like Git provide a protocol for efficiently downloading changes to a set of files, but are optimized for text files and have issues with large files.
+Solutions like Git-LFS solve this by using HTTP to download large files, rather than the Git protocol.
+GitHub offers Git-LFS hosting but charges repository owners for bandwidth on popular files.
+Building a distributed distribution layer for files in a Git repository is difficult due to design of Git Packfiles which are delta compressed repository states that do not easily support random access to byte ranges in previous file versions.

 ## 2.2 LBFS